isomerpages/mol-services/_stay-healthy/02-manage-costs.md

 ### Related Resources and Links:

 - <a href="https://www.moh.gov.sg/cost-financing/healthcare-schemes-subsidies" target="_blank">Healthcare Schemes and Subsidies</a>
-- >How to <a href="https://www.aic.sg/financial-assistance/medical-fee-exemption-card" target="_blank"apply Medical Fee Exemption Card</a> for a loved one staying in nursing homes
+- How to <a href="https://www.aic.sg/financial-assistance/medical-fee-exemption-card" target="_blank">apply Medical Fee Exemption Card</a> for a loved one staying in nursing homes
 - Defray costs of caregiving expenses with <a href="https://www.aic.sg/financial-assistance/home-caregiving-grant" target="_blank">Home Caregiving Grant</a>